mass-Eve/programming-with-C/06-functions/functions/theory/#1-basics.md

 ```

 In the code snippet above, (int num1, int num2), which are passed in the function declaration are the *Parameters* for add() function.
 And the values (5, 6), which are passed in the function's calling are the *Arguments* for the add() function.

+* **Note** -
+01. Sometimes, parameter are also referred to as *formal arguments*, while the arguments are referred to as *actual arguments*.
+02. The number of parameter, that are allowewd in a function and the arguments passed in that function's call, both should match.
+Otherwise, ready for an `ERROR`.
+03. There's no boundation upon how  many `return` statements can be there in a function.
+But as soon as a `return` statement is executed, the control will be taken out from that function.
+04. I C, the `return` statement can return only one value at a time.

 #### Scope Of Variables
 * The variables declared inside the function and the variables declared outside the function, both have different scopes.